Jay Leno suffers burns in gasoline fire, says he's 'OK'

 LOS ANGELES (AP) — Jay Leno suffered “serious burns” but said Monday that he was doing OK, according to reports.

-“I got some serious burns from a gasoline fire,” Leno said in a statement to Variety.
+“I got some serious burns from a gasoline fire,” Leno said in a statement to The Associated Press.
 “I am ok.
 Just need a week or two to get back on my feet.”

 The cause and time of the fire wasn’t immediately clear.
 The former “Tonight Show” host is known for his famed car collection, which is housed at a garage in Burbank, north of Los Angeles.